-Black History isn’t just a chapter in the past—it’s a living, breathing force that guides how we heal, connect, and grow today.
+Black History, Black Mental Health, and Black culture are living, breathing forces that guide how we heal, connect, and grow today.
 Across the African Diaspora, wellness has always been rooted in community, rhythm, nature, spirit, and storytelling.

-Long before therapy was a formal profession, Black communities healed through tradition:
+Long before therapy was a formal profession, Black and Indigenous communities healed through tradition:

-• Herbal medicine and food were used not just for survival, but for balance and restoration.
+- Herbal medicine and food were used for survival, balance, and restoration.
+Many BIPOC communities see food as spiritual and social nourishment as well.

 The Role of Ancestral Connection in Mental Wellness

-For many Black individuals, especially those navigating racial trauma or generational adversity, reconnecting to ancestry is deeply therapeutic.
+For many Black Identifying People of Color (BIPOC), especially those navigating racial trauma or generational adversity, reconnecting to ancestry is deeply therapeutic.

 Benefits of ancestral reconnection include: